defaultsamson/Soundboard/README.md

     - Note: Really, all you have to do is install qdep and prepare your Qt's qmake version for it (as described in their README).
 The Soundboard.pro file is already set up properly here, so all you'll have to do is compile the program, and it'll isntall the QHotkey library for you.
 4. Install [libsndfile](https://github.com/erikd/libsndfile)
     - On Linux `sudo apt install libsndfile-dev`
+    - On Windows
+        - Download the windows installer from [here](http://www.mega-nerd.com/libsndfile/)
+        - Add the `bin` folder to your `PATH` variable (This will make sure it can run from Qt Creator)
 5. Install [PortAudio](http://www.portaudio.com/usinggit.html)
     - On Linux `sudo apt install libportaudio2`
         - On Linux: make sure the configuration ends with `ALSA ... yes` and `JACK ... yes`